TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - **Bug:** Django’s template language requires spaces around operators in {% if %} conditions.
 The template used k!='page' instead of k != 'page'.
 - **Fix:** Updated both the Previous and Next link builders to use: {% if k != 'page' %}

+### Debugging with Browser DevTools

+Throughout development I relied heavily on Chrome DevTools to troubleshoot front-end issues alongside Django’s server logs.
+Some real examples from this project:

+- **GPX maps not displaying:**
+  Used the **Network** panel to spot 404 errors for `/static/GPX/Scafell.GPX` — revealed a case-sensitivity issue.
+Renamed the file and updated the template to `/static/gpx/scafell.gpx`; verified the request returned 200 and the map loaded.

+- **Booking form CSRF failure:**
+  When cancelling bookings, DevTools **Network → Headers** showed the POST request returning 403 with “CSRF verification failed.”
+Checked that the `csrftoken` cookie and `X-CSRFToken` header were missing — fixed by adding `{% csrf_token %}` in the template.

+- **Custom 404/500 pages not showing:**
+  Used **Network** and **Response Preview** to confirm a 404 request was returning the default Django debug page instead of our template.
+Adjusted `DEBUG` settings and verified the correct HTML template returned with status 404.

+- **Filter/pagination not triggering:**
+  Opened the **Console** to find a `TypeError: form is null` when submitting filters.
+This pointed to an incorrect form selector; updating the JavaScript query fixed the issue.

+Using DevTools to check request status codes, headers, and JavaScript errors sped up front-end debugging and helped verify fixes before committing.

 ### Known Issues/Bugs

 **Leaflet GPX waypoints/markers affect Lighthouse Accessibility**